-Except for re-openers for Section 6.1 'Holidays' (2016) and Section 16.1 'Wage Classification and Salaries' (2016 and 2017) this Agreement shall be effective from January 1, 2015 through May 31, 2017.
-Re-openers for Section 6.1 'Holidays' shall result in no deduction of paid time off for members.
+This Agreement shall be effective from January 1, 2014 through December 31, 2016.
 Any provision within this Agreement which has a retroactive effect shall only apply to those employees covered by this Agreement and actually employed by the City on the date that this Agreement is approved and signed by both the City and the Union.
 This Agreement may only be amended in the form of Letters of Understanding, executed upon the mutual written agreement of both parties.